junxit/us-congress-bills-111/metadata.md

 - 2010-05-18 — Introduced in House
 - 2010-05-18 — Introduced in House
 - 2010-05-18 — Referred to the House Committee on Transportation and Infrastructure.
+- 2010-05-19 — Referred to the Subcommittee on Railroads, Pipelines, and Hazardous Materials.
+- 2010-07-01 — Committee Consideration and Mark-up Session Held.
+- 2010-07-01 — Ordered to be Reported (Amended) by Voice Vote.
+- 2010-07-01 — Subcommittee on Railroads, Pipelines, and Hazardous Materials Discharged.
+- 2010-07-15 — Placed on the House Calendar, Calendar No. 217.
+- 2010-07-15 — Reported (Amended) by the Committee on Transportation.
+H. Rept.
+111-542.
+- 2010-07-15 — Reported (Amended) by the Committee on Transportation.
+H. Rept.
+111-542.